muldon/dupPredictorRep/README.md

 Obs: the complete test where LDA is enabled take too long, so the default parameters have LDA disabled.
 If you want to perform a full test, go to the the next section.

-## Running the experiment - other options
+## Running the Eexperiment - other options

 1. Edit the file *application.properties*.